ivan-hc/AppMan/README.md

 # How to add applications
-AppMan aims to give updated programs to every distribution with all the basic info on each application (command `appman -a [program]`).
+Download a template from [here](https://github.com/ivan-hc/AppMan/tree/main/models), or just create it with the command:

+ `appman -t <your-application>`

-By downloading [sheets I provided](https://github.com/ivan-hc/AppMan/tree/main/models), all you need to do is to replace the UPPERCASE words (SAMPLE, LINK, LAUNCHER...).
+all you need to do is to replace the UPPERCASE words (SAMPLE, LINK, LAUNCHER...).
 Given these patterns, you can easily test them on your PC (command `appman -c` to remove any /tmp folder from /opt/bin).
-Now I have a question for you:
+Each template is dedicated to a different way to distribute or create an application, for example:

- - Have you got an AppImage hosted somewhere?
-Click [here](https://github.com/ivan-hc/AppMan/tree/main/models/Have%20you%20got%20an%20AppImage%20hosted%20somewhere%3F).
+ - If you have an AppImage hosted somewhere, click [here](https://github.com/ivan-hc/AppMan/tree/main/models/Have%20you%20got%20an%20AppImage%20hosted%20somewhere%3F).
- - Have you got a pkg2appimage yml recipe?
-Click [here](https://github.com/ivan-hc/AppMan/tree/main/models/Have%20you%20got%20a%20pkg2appimage%20yml%20recipe%3F).
+ - If you have a pkg2appimage yml recipe, click [here](https://github.com/ivan-hc/AppMan/tree/main/models/Have%20you%20got%20a%20pkg2appimage%20yml%20recipe%3F).
- - Have you got a DEB package?
-Click [here](https://github.com/ivan-hc/AppMan/tree/main/models/Have%20you%20got%20a%20DEB%20package%3F).
+ - If you have a DEB package, click [here](https://github.com/ivan-hc/AppMan/tree/main/models/Have%20you%20got%20a%20DEB%20package%3F).
- - Have you got an Arch Linux package?
-Click [here](https://github.com/ivan-hc/AppMan/tree/main/models/Have%20you%20got%20an%20Arch%20Linux%20package%3F).
+ - If you have a .tar.* archive (for Arch Linux or Slackware), click [here](https://github.com/ivan-hc/AppMan/tree/main/models/Have%20you%20got%20an%20Arch%20Linux%20package%3F).

 Any pull request is welcome, click [here](https://github.com/ivan-hc/AppMan/pulls) to submit your app.